A Extensive Overview of Google Photos Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Google Photos Video Editor workflows is accidental overwrites due to:
+An easily common mistake in Google Photos Video Editor workflows is losing hours of work due to:

 - Software Crashes: Minimize risk by using autosave.